-c.
+f.
 Comprehensive Support and Improvement Schools.
 Describe the methodology by which the State identifies public schools in the State receiving Title I, Part A funds that have received additional targeted support under ESEA section 1111(d)(2)(C) (based on identification as a school in which any subgroup of students, on its own, would lead to identification under ESEA section 1111(c)(4)(D)(i)(I) using the State's methodology under ESEA section 1111(c)(4)(D)) and that have not satisfied the statewide exit criteria for such schools within a State-determined number of years, including the year in which the State will first identify such schools.

-As described below in section A.4.vi.f (Additional Targeted Support), Focus (Targeted Support) schools may be identified for additional targeted supports and assistance.
-Based on the requirements in section A.4.vi.c, those schools may be escalated to Priority (Comprehensive Support) schools if they have not met statewide exit criteria.
-Schools that have been identified for Additional Targeted Support for three years and have not met the exit criteria will be escalated to Priority (Comprehensive Support) status beginning with identifications after the 2020-2021 school year.
+The methodology for identifying ATSI schools is described in section A.4.vi.f.
+Based on the requirements in section A.4.vi.c, those schools may be escalated to CSI schools if they have not met statewide exit criteria.
+Schools that have been identified as ATSI for three years and have not met the exit criteria will be escalated to CSI status beginning with identifications after the 2024-2025 school year (Fall 2025).

-d.
+g.
 Frequency of Identification.
 Provide, for each type of school identified for comprehensive support and improvement, the frequency with which the State will, thereafter, identify such schools.
 Note that these schools must be identified at least once every three years.